 Use available technology, tools, and services to save costs.
 There are many services and tools that small businesses can use to reduce the cost on international business.
 Among them include:

-- VOIP (Voice over Internet Protocol) that offers low cost international calling
+- Hosted VoIP (Voice over Internet Protocol) that offers low cost international calling.

 - Taking it a step further, you could sign up for a virtual phone system.
 Basic plans often start at an affordable $10 a month, require no hardware purchases, and come with an impressive assortment of features including: professionally recorded greetings (in the language of the host-country), extensions, call forwarding to a land line or mobile number, and a toll free or local number dedicated to the business.